JMAConsulting/biz.jmaconsulting.autoreply.twilo.sms/README.md

 ## Overview

-This extension sends sms as a auto-reply when Inbound SMS activity is recorded.
+This extension sends an SMS as an auto-reply when Inbound SMS activity is recorded.

 ## Installation